MSPaintIDE/NewOCR-website/README.md

 ## Getting started

-To use NewOCR, you can either download the latest jar from [GitHub](https://github.com/MSPaintIDE/NewOCR/releases), or by using Gradle or Maven (The latter two being preferred).
+NewOCR can either download the latest jar from [GitHub](https://github.com/MSPaintIDE/NewOCR/releases), or by using Gradle or Maven (The latter two being preferred).

 ### Gradle